 If your app is rejected

-You’ll have to make the necessary fixes before you can submit your app again for review.
-Use the Resolution Center in iTunes Connect to communicate with Apple about any questions you may have.
+You'll have to make the necessary fixes before you can submit your app again for review.
+Use the Resolution Center in App Store Connect to communicate with Apple about any questions you may have.
 You can also escalate the issue and submit an appeal if you believe your app was wrongly rejected.

 One of the most common reasons for rejections from the Apple App Store is performance.
 Make sure that your app is complete and that you've tested it thoroughly and fixed all bugs.
 Using a bug reporting tool while beta testing will help reduce your app's chances of being rejected due to performance issues.

 Congratulations!
 You're now on the App Store.
 You can view downloads, sales, ratings, and reviews directly in App Store Connect.

 Here's how to submit your app to the Apple App Store: